 Let's assume ABC Town wants to build a new toll road, but it doesn't have the money to fund the construction.
-It could issue revenue bonds, and the tolls collected from the toll road would fund the interest and payments.
+It could issue revenue bonds, and the tolls collected from the toll road would fund the interest and principal payments.
 If the revenue from the toll road is insufficient, ABC Town might not be able to make timely interest and principal payments.
 In many cases, revenue bond issuers can avoid or delay interest payments if a minimum amount of revenue is not generated from the project.

 Revenue bonds usually have $1,000 or $5,000 face values.
 They usually pay interest semiannually, although some are zero-coupon bonds.
-Typical are one to 30 years.
+Typical maturities are one to 30 years.
 Many are serial bonds, and many are callable or putable, and some have unusual payment schedules.
 The issuer sets forth the terms of the debt in the indenture agreement.

 One of the largest advantages of investing in revenue bonds is that the interest is usually